corebiz-global/adyen-documentation/docs/prerequisites.md

 # Prerequisites

-Before you begin, ensure you have the following:
+To follow this guide, you will need:

-- A VTEX account
+- A VTEX account with admin access.
-- An Adyen account
+- An Adyen account.
-- Access to VTEX admin panel
-- API credentials from Adyen (see section 3.3 for instructions)
+- Your Adyen API credentials.
+If you don't have them yet, see how to [generate your API key](./adyen-configuration/api-key.md).